-Plastic strapping is the most cost-effective way to secure your packages for all your shipping and handling needs.
+Plastic strapping from Millennium Packaging is the most cost-effective way to secure your packages for all your shipping and handling needs, with clear performance across many applications.
 A great alternative to steel, plastic strapping can take care of your heavy-duty packages.

-Plastic strapping is an excellent way to secure products during handling, storage, and shipping.
 There are two types of plastic strapping: Polyester strapping and polypropylene strapping.
-Plastic strapping material can be cost-effective when compared to steel strapping, which makes this form of strapping great when you are working with smaller loads.
+Either material can be cost-effective when compared to steel strapping, which makes this form of strapping an excellent choice when you are working with smaller loads.

-If you are looking for a strapping material that has some give to prevent damage to your more sensitive packages, then plastic strapping material would be a great fit for you.
+If you are looking for a strapping material that has some give, ultimately preventing damage to your most sensitive packages, then plastic strapping material would be a great fit for you in a variety of situations.
 Strapping plastic comes in a variety of strengths and sizes, meeting your packaging needs.

 What Is Plastic Strapping Used For?